hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 ## Query Basics 🐥

 Now that we've seen what the data looks like, we need to learn how to actually *query* it.
-To query data basically means to ask the databse for some information.
+To query data basically means to ask the database for some information.
 The database returns results based on what you requested.

 For the following examples, we're going to define some sample data.